DRIFTLESS WISCONSIN WINE & CHEESE TRAIL

 Vernon Vineyards, Viroqua Nordic Creamery, Westby

-Travelers can visit these locations year-round, but will receive a special welcome on the April event weekend.
-Each business will be open from 10 – 5 pm each day and will offer activities such as tasting specials, discounts, educational programs, tours, etc. Wollersheim Winery is offering a complimentary tasting of River Gold wine, as well as offering a complimentary bottle of River Gold when 12 bottles of wine are purchased as a case at the winery store during the April Trail weekend.
+Travelers can visit these locations year-round, but will receive a special welcome on the October event weekend.
+Each business will be open from 10 – 5 pm each day and will offer activities such as tasting specials, discounts, educational programs, tours, etc. Wollersheim Winery is offering a complimentary tasting of White Riesling wine, as well as offering a complimentary bottle of White Riesling when 12 bottles of wine are purchased as a case at the winery store during the October Trail weekend.

 According to Trail Director Therese Bergholz, owner, Branches Winery, “The Trail has become very popular because it gives wine and cheese lovers the chance to sample products, learn about wine and cheese pairings, and meet the wine makers and cheese makers.”
 The goal of the Trail is to draw people from all over the Midwest to learn about locally grown/produced wine and cheese and experience agritourism in a delicious, fun, and personal way.